smolTypo/Bus-Stops-Map-Animation/README.md

 This is an exercise developed during MIT xPro Full Stack Bootcamp

 ## About:
+Javascript is used in this exercise to animate a marker on a Mapbox map to highlight the bus stops between MIT to Harvard.
+We coded a function to display markers at each of the bus stops along the route, using the Mapbox API to query for the coordinates of the bus stops.
+Finally, the function can animate the marker to move along the route from MIT to Harvard, so that users can get a sense of the route and the bus stops along it.

 ## How to run:
 This will run locally in your browser from index.html if you download all files and ensure they're located in the same directory as each other and have the